romovpa/my-data/docs/getting-started.md

 How to start using this tool and own your data.

-- Install Fuseki
+1. Backup your personal data using [this guide](list-of-importer-plugins.md)
-- Request and import data
+2. Install Fuseki
-- View data in the viewer
+3. View data in the viewer
-- Make SPARQL queries
+4. Make SPARQL queries